-Normally this place would not have hit this list, but the early opening hours and the great indoor/outdoor seating give it an edge, not to mention that of the 12 beers on tap you will find that the top listings go to Italian (and occasionally Tuscan) beers.
+Normally this place would not have hit this list because of its touristy position within the city, but the early opening hours and the great indoor/outdoor seating give it an edge, not to mention that of the 12 beers on tap you will find that the top listings go to Italian (and occasionally Tuscan) beers.

 Besides the beer selection, they claim to have a mighty tasty burger (9€).
 I selected a classic with cheese, lettuce, and tomato and to cop a phrase from another fast food joint, it was (surprisingly) finger linkin' good.
 But if you want to stick to the Italian fare, they also have pizza (7€) and nibblers like deep fried stuffed olives on the menu (4-7€).

-It attracts a very varied crowd Italian and not, young and ... not.
+It attracts a very varied crowd, a mix of Italian and not, young and ... not.
 Maybe it's for the semi-outdoor seating which is great for people watching or maybe because there is a constant roll of sports TV or maybe because of its ideal position between Palazzo Signoria and Santa Croce.
 Or maybe for the free WiFi.